More Than Scant Remains

 This is, of course, how the area also got the name Powder Hollow… which lives on at the Powder Hollow Brewery very near where Damian and I were hiking.

-Aside from the main loop trail, there is a side trail that head out and back east into Somers.
-This is called the Keeney Mill Trail and is not cleared very well.
-It heads over to the site of the old Keeney Mill, which I’m sure is fine and dandy, but we skipped it.
+Aside from the main loop trail, there is a side trail that heads out and back east into Somers.
+This is called the Keeney Mill Trail (I’ve also seen it called the Somersville Mill Trail) and is not cleared very well.
+It heads over to the site of the old Keeney Mill, which I’m sure is fine and dandy, but I skipped it for another day as it is outside the state park.

 Later, as you can tell by the snow, I visited the south section of the Scitico (eastern) section of Scantic River State Park.
 There is a little parking lot here as well (though it was inaccessible to me due to a wall of snow.)